5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 To change the `ScanPolicy` to your liking, you can use the [**OpenCore ScanPolicy Generator**](https://oc-scanpolicy.vercel.app/).
 I am using `2687747` for example which hides EFI Folders and NTFS Drives.
 To add a custom entry for a Windows Disk to OpenCore's Boot Picker [**follow my guide**](https://github.com/5T33Z0/OC-Little-Translated/blob/main/I_Windows/Custom_Entries.md).
 Otherwise you can just boot Windows from the BIOS Boot Menu (F12) which also bypasses all the OpenCore injections.

+> [!IMPORTANAT]
-:warning: **IMPORTANT**: Calculating an incorrect `ScanPolicy` can lead to a BootPicker without entries, so you can't select any OS.
+> Calculating an incorrect `ScanPolicy` can lead to a BootPicker without entries, so you can't select any OS.
 So make sure you have a working Backup of your EFI folder!

 ### Changing Themes
 Besides the included themes from Acidanthera which provide the standard macOS look and feel, I've added 2 additional ones: `BsxM1` (default) and `EnterTwilight`.
 To change them, do the following: